 The design of certain plant used in the workplace must be registered with WorkSafe.

-If a plant design is altered due to new measures to control risk, the altered design must be registered with WorkSafe.
+If a plant design is altered to an extent that the plant is subject to new measures to control risk, the altered design must be registered with WorkSafe.

 Registration of plant design and plant design alterations does not expire.